PPadgett/mcp-devsecops-pipeline/README.md

 Your input will be crucial in defining the architecture, prototyping key components, and establishing a roadmap for ensuring robust DevSecOps integration.

+## CI/CD Pipeline Guide

+For an in-depth look at our CI/CD strategies—including pipelines for scripting, compiled, and interpreted languages—please see our [CI/CD Pipeline Stages for Scripting, Compiled, and Interpreted Languages](./CI_CD_PIPELINES.md).

+This guide includes detailed stage explanations, Mermaid diagrams, and code examples to help you understand the testing and deployment processes for different types of projects.

 ## Project Roadmap

 Our roadmap outlines key areas for exploration and development: